Crab Cove Alameda: Beach + Tide Pools for Little Kids - 510 Families

 Crab Cove Visitor Center and Aquarium

 Stop into the Visitor Center upon arrival to learn about any special programming that day.
-Because of the pandemic, much of the hands-on learning and indoor programming is suspended, but they have brought back the fish feeding on Wednesdays and Saturdays/Sundays at 3 pm.
+Typically they have fish feeding on Wednesdays and Saturdays/Sundays at 3 pm.
 There’s also a story time on Friday at 10:30 am.

 crab cove entrance